CorfuDB/CorfuDB/docs/mvcc/mvcc.md

 (TreeDBM and BabyDBM) are ordered, allowing for iteration over keys, and performing seeks to the latest version of a record.
 These DBMs can work with both String keys, and byte arrays.
 However, Tkrzw is not an open source project, and the dependency is not available on Maven central.

+After considering the options, we have decided to utilize RocksDB due to its write-efficiency, configurability, and support for essential features.